 |X||Sure-footed on dirt roads|

-If I missed something here, I do apologies, however it appears there is a strong argument to be made for both.
+If I missed something here, I do apologize, however, it appears there is a strong argument to be made for both.
 Very interesting indeed!

 Can a Truck with a 6” Lift Pull a Fifth Wheel

 So the question isn’t if you can tow, sure you can.
-The question is more about towing safety with a 5th wheel behind you.
+The question is more about towing safety with the 5th wheel behind you.
 Will you be limited to only a bumper pull?
 Will you still be able to pull a larger 30” 5th wheel?
-Will the trailers overhang height be a limitation and what about bedrail clearance?
+Will the trailer’s overhang height be a limitation and what about bed rail clearance?

 Let’s find out!

-If you are limited in terms of adjustability on your 5th wheel suspension, you might have to fabricate a sub frame that bolts directly below the existing sub frame which will attach to your suspension.
-This modification will give the 5ver the additional few inches to match that of your lifted truck.
-Make sure you use the services of a qualified and experience trailer Fabrication Company to handle the construction and installation of such a sub frame.
+If you are limited in terms of adjustability on your 5th-wheel suspension, you might have to fabricate a subframe that bolts directly below the existing subframe which will attach to your suspension.
+This modification will give the 5ver an additional few inches to match that of your lifted truck.
+Make sure you use the services of a qualified and experienced trailer Fabrication Company to handle the construction and installation of such a sub-frame.

-Bottom line, lifted trucks can tow 5th-wheelers, however it’s not ideal with the additional height, higher center of gravity and stability concerns.
+The bottom line, lifted trucks can tow 5th-wheelers, however, it’s not ideal with the additional height, higher center of gravity, and stability concerns.

-You may never use it, BUT, there may be a situation in which you wish you had it…it only take one time!
+You may never use it, BUT, there may be a situation in which you wish you had it…it only takes one time!

-There is absolutely nothing wrong with buying a 2WD 4×2 truck to tow your 5th-wheel.
+There is absolutely nothing wrong with buying a 2WD 4×2 truck to tow your 5th wheel.
 However, if I was buying for my use, I’d opt for the 4WD, without a doubt.
-If higher payload was a concern because of the 4WD weight penalty, then 2WD should be your choice.
+If a higher payload was a concern because of the 4WD weight penalty, then 2WD should be your choice.

-It all depends on where you intend driving.
+It all depends on where you intend to drive.